Theodore-GVM/Theodore-GVM/README.md

-I graduated as a Master in Science with a First Class Honours degree (83/100) in June 2022.
+I am due to graduate as a Master of Science in June 2027.
 > Additionally, according to the measure employed by Durham University, a Natural Sciences student is the most qualified of any student. ✨